The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 This video will give you a good idea of how the rowing stroke feels and sounds while also explaining the variable resistance.

-The manufacturer touts this fitness monitor as a training partner but they forgot to mention that it is also a:
+The manufacturer claims the monitor is a training partner but they forgot to mention it is also a:

 - Coach – because it can teach you how to row with proper form.